SynapseProject/synapse.docs/docs/run/controller.md

 ### Syntax

-Selecting Plan elements requires a rooted path, expressed asshown below.
+Selecting Plan elements requires a rooted path, expressed as shown below.
 If an element is part of a list, use a index specifier.

 - element:element:element:etc.
 - element[index]:element:element[index]:element:etc.